 As most of my regular readers know, my views on Guest Posts are quite simple, but on occasion I do allow for a guest writer, and this is another instance, and this one Tax Tips for Prize Winners, is a useful post.
+As I am not likely to win anything in the near future, best let someone else describe what to do.

 Tax Tips for Prize Winners